The national average to rent a dumpster, also known as a dump trailer, is $350 and ranges from $306-$450.

 - Each additional day over 5 days: $15

-Here are a few examples of common dumpster size costs and general weight limits for each that we gleaned from our pros:
+Here are a few examples of common dumpster sizes, costs and general weight limits:

 - 10-yard dump trailer rental: $320 for Friday through Sunday loading.
 The 10-yard dump trailer is also known as a "mini" dumpster and has a 2,000-pound (1-ton) weight limit.
 Some rental companies consider 12-yard dumpsters as "minis."